-The purchase agreements for our business combinations include contingent payments totaling up to \$879,000 if and when certain development and commercial milestones are achieved.
-Of these milestone amounts, \$564,000 and \$315,000 of the contingent payments relate to development and commercial milestones, respectively.
+The purchase agreements for our business combinations include contingent payments totaling up to \$876,000 that will become payable if and when certain development and commercial milestones are achieved.
+Of these milestone amounts, \$561,000 and \$315,000 of the contingent payments relate to development and commercial milestones, respectively.
 We do not expect that significant contingent payments will be made in the next 12 months and, accordingly, we do not expect these amounts to have an impact on our liquidity in the near-term.
 As future payments become probable, we will evaluate methods of funding payments, which could be made from available cash and marketable securities, cash generated from operations or proceeds from other financing.